Nelson-Gon/manymodelr/cran-comments.md

 Release Summary

 This is a patch release.
-It fixes known issues on the CRAN release.
-It also updates the minimum required R version for compatibility with dependencies.
+It fixes a few issues and complies with ggplot2 future release requirements.

 ## Test environments